-On March 22, 2024, the Company completed its acquisition of Hepaco Blocker, Inc. and its subsidiaries (collectively, "HEPACO") for an all-cash purchase price of \$395.4 million \$395.6 million, net of cash acquired and subject to final settlement of working capital balances.
+On March 22, 2024, the Company completed its acquisition of Hepaco Blocker, Inc. and its subsidiaries (collectively, "HEPACO") for an all-cash purchase price of \$395.6 million \$392.2 million, net of cash acquired and subject to final settlement of acquired.
+The Company settled working capital balances, balances for this acquisition in the third quarter of 2024 and adjusted the purchase price accordingly.
 The operations of HEPACO expand the Environmental Services segment's field services business.